JM-Atkinson/576i.nz-hugo/content/post/wwiiinfilm/index.md

 Firstly, the main map itself is provided by [Leaflet](https://leafletjs.com/), one of the best JS map libraries going.
 The base layer map is provided by the awesome [OpenStreetMap](https://www.openstreetmap.org/) project (which is free to use!).

 To plot the points on the map, I sought out a simple data structure that I could modify using a easy GIS tool to plot my points.
 I investigated a number of geographical formats, and ways to use them with Leaflet, until I came across [GeoJSON](https://geojson.org/), which is really the hero of the show here.
 GeoJSON is a standardised JSON formatted way to store geographical objects, like points, polygons, and lines.
-[Leaflet natively supports GeoJSON](https://leafletjs.com/examples/geojson/), which made this whole exercise as easy is fetching a GeoJSON feature set, and feeding that into Leaflet and an input.
+[Leaflet natively supports GeoJSON](https://leafletjs.com/examples/geojson/), which made this whole exercise as easy is fetching a GeoJSON feature set, and feeding that into Leaflet as an input.

 I can build my GeoJSON files using anything that produces GeoJSON including most GIS tools, but an easy solution is [geojson.io](http://geojson.io/).